The Wreck of the B.S.M. Pandora: Reception

 In Issue 47 of the British wargaming magazine, Perfidious Albion, Charles Vasey was not impressed, writing, It may be good Science Fiction but its damn boring as a game.
-There are two ways to regard this problem; (1) if you will only play it twice at the most it will keep you amused, if you intend to play it more then (2) its about as much fun as a Klingon blind date.
+There are two ways to regard this problem; (1) if you will only play it twice at the most it will keep you amused, if you intend to play it more than (2) its about as much fun as a Klingon blind date.
 You see my dears, its so samey.
 You march around discovering the space-ship as in a solitaire dungeon, but with the knowledge that the whole damn thing is random.
 You really are treading boldly but to no good purpose."

 In Issue 31 of The Space Gamer, Craig Barber commented that "For solitaire gamers, WOTP is a good game choice.
 The game plays best with very few crew members running around.
 I would recommend this as a good one-person game."

 In Issue 51 of Moves, Redmond A. Simonsen wrote, "I have an intuitive feeling that this form of Pandora may turn out to be the most popular of all — the sides are so clearly drawn, the victory conditions so primal.
 Who amongst us hasn't at one time or another wished to be an all powerful monster, stalking the puny humans in the shadowy claustrophobic confines of a death-trap space ship?"